 1 kg of meat.
 Not to mention, farmers need huge amounts of land, water and energy to produce animal protein.

-Here is the truth, per 1 kilo of different type of meat, let’s see how much emissions are caused
+Here is the truth, per 1 kg of different type of meat, let’s see how much emissions are caused

 KG co2 / 1 kg of meat

 Beef and lamb!?
 Yes, they are specifically NOT very good friends with the climate.
 Cows and sheep’s stomachs digest grass and other food easily thanks to a certain bacteria, which creates methane gas releasing into the air.
-A strong element of
+A strong contributor to

 greenhouse gas pollution.